canonical/snapd/docs/frameworks.md

 * if we implement this, how should we declare `bar-srv` access to `bar-srv` is restricted in this manner?
+* should we allow users the ability to to use the `binaries` with the appended package name?
+Eg:
+    $ baz.foo --version
+    1.1.235
 * ...